jaxdb/jaxdb/sqlx/README.md

 **SQLx** is a natural extension of [**DDLx**][ddlx], offering the next needed highly-cohesive expression standard for SQL databases.
 Together with [**jSQL**][jsql], ***SQLx*** is the last missing gap in rdb's quest to achieve an advanced, cohesive and lightweight schema, static data, and ORM solution.

-#### CohesionFirst™
+#### CohesionFirst

-Developed with the CohesionFirst™ approach, **SQLx** is the cohesive alternative to the creation of RDBMS static data that offers validation and fail-fast execution.
+Developed with the CohesionFirst approach, **SQLx** is the cohesive alternative to the creation of RDBMS static data that offers validation and fail-fast execution.
 Made possible by the rigorous conformance to design patterns and best practices in every line of its implementation, **SQLx** is a complete solution for the creation and management of SQL static data.
 The **SQLx** solution differentiates itself from alternative approaches with the strength of its cohesion to the XML Schema language and the DDL model.

 #### Vendor-Agnostic